 Why is Alibaba shipping too expensive?

 Before we proceed, I want to make you understand that Alibaba does not make any shipping arrangements for the products you buy on their platform, and therefore they do not charge any shipping fees.
-It is the supplier that makes the charge which reflects what it costs them to get the job done.
+It is the supplier that sets the charge which reflects what it costs them to get the job done.

 The first time I visited the Alibaba site, I was looking to buy a big TV screen because I had been told such electronics are cheap in China.
 I had no idea that Alibaba was a B2B site, I thought it was a regular ecommerce site like Jumia Uganda.

 During my search for a TV set, I spotted a really nice 85 inch TV screen going for only $500 (about UGX 1.8M) and its MOQ was only 1.
 A similar TV set goes for UGX 17M-UGX20M in the local Ugandan market.
-Excited about the really cheap deal and so ready to pay for it, I messaged the supplier inquiring about how much it would cost me to ship the TV to my address in Kampala, Uganda.
+Excited about the really cheap deal and so ready to pay for it, I messaged the supplier inquiring about how much it would cost me to ship the said TV to my address in Kampala, Uganda.
 The supplier gave me a hefty shipping quote of $3000 (about UGX 11M).

 It didn’t just make sense for me to buy an item at $500 and spend $3000 on shipping alone, and on top of that pay a 24% URA tax when the item finally gets to Kampala.

 I later used my second Alibaba account with different names and contacted the same supplier about the same product.
 I pretended I wanted to buy 500 pieces of the 85 inch TV screen.
 To my surprise, he quoted me only $6500 (about UGX 24M) as shipping fee.
 This means with such a bulk order, I was to ship each piece of TV for only UGX 48,000/-.

 From this, I learnt that shipping is really cheap on Alibaba if taking bulk orders but too expensive if you are taking one unit, small orders or samples.